Haixing-Hu/Haixing-Hu.github.io/_posts/research/2012-10-08-pervasive-computing-past-present-and-future.md

 ---

 This post is the reading notes of the following paper:
+Stan Kurkovsky,
-Stan Kurkovsky, *Pervasive computing: Past, present, and future*, The 5-th International Conference on Information and Communication
+*Pervasive computing: Past, present, and future*,
+The 5-th International Conference on Information and Communication Technology (ICICT 2007), 2007: 65-71.
-Technology: ICICT 2007, 2007: 65--71.

 ## Abstract